peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Returns:</b>

- `true`  if this object is positive or negative infinity, otherwise,  `false` .
+ `true`  if this object is positive or negative infinity; otherwise, false .

 ### IsNaN

     public bool IsNaN();

-Returns whether this object is a not-a-number value.
+Gets a value indicating whether this object is not a number (NaN).

 <b>Returns:</b>

- `true`  if this object is a not-a-number value, otherwise,  `false` .
+ `true`  if this object is not a number (NaN); otherwise, false .

 ### IsNegativeInfinity